-Mount St. Mary's, led by head coach Jamion Christian, will represent the NEC in the NCAA Tournament next week.
+The Mount St. Mary's Mountaineers, led by head coach Jamion Christian, will represent the NEC in the NCAA Tournament next week.
 At 16-16, they'll more than likely play in the 'First Four' in Dayton, OH, either next Tuesday or Wednesday.
-Don't let their record fool you, Christian, a former assistant coach under Shaka Smart at VCU, has brought 'Mayhem' to Emmitsburg, MD, the last two seasons, and he'll finally get a chance to unleash that under the bright lights of March.
+Don't let their record fool you, Christian, a former assistant coach under Shaka Smart at VCU, has brought 'Mayhem' to Emmitsburg, MD the last two seasons, and he'll finally get a chance to unleash that under the bright lights of March.

-As the Mountaineers prepare for Selection Sunday, Norfleet was kind enough to answer a few of my questions.
+As the Mount prepare for Selection Sunday, Norfleet was kind enough to answer a few of my questions.

-Q: Before we chat about the NCAA Tournament, I wanted to ask you a few questions about your career at Mount St. Mary's and this season.
+Q: Before we chat about the NCAA Tournament, I wanted to ask you a few questions about your career at MSM and this season.
 You've been there for all four years, two under head coach Jamion Christian.
 How has he changed the culture (basketball) there, and what has it been like playing for him?

 As soon coach Christian came in it changed the program’s culture by bringing enthusiasm back to Mount basketball.
 The Mayhem style of play energized the whole community because of the fast-pace tempo.
 He made the game fun to play/watch with his enthusiasm.
 It's been amazing playing for Coach Christian because he gives the players so much confidence and freedom to play our game within his system.